 Overview of every option

 Valencia's airport — Aeropuerto de València, code VLC, locally known as Manises after the nearby town — sits eight kilometres west of the city centre.
-In 2025 it handled 11.2 million passengers, making it Spain's tenth-busiest airport by traffic.
-The infrastructure is straightforward, the public transport options are good, and the taxi rank is honest.
+In 2025 it handled around 11 million passengers, one of Spain's busiest airports by traffic.
+The infrastructure is straightforward, the public transport options are good, and the taxi rank is honest — metered and regulated, with no flat-rate haggling and no scam narrative.
 Few European city airports work as cleanly as this one.

 Valencia Airport transfer options — at a glance